tahiri-lab/iPhyloGeo/README.md

 #### 7. 🐳 Start the database with Docker

-Install [Docker Desktop](https://docs.docker.com/get-docker/), then start the containers in the background:
+Install [Docker Desktop](https://docs.docker.com/get-docker/), open it, then start the containers in the background:

 ```bash
 docker compose up -d